Purchase Orders

 1. Add New Order: This button lets you create a new purchase order.

-2. Edit Order: This button lets you create a new purchase order.
+2. Edit Order: This button lets you edit the existing purchase order.

 3. View Notes: This button lets you view the notes history of the selected order.